 While a high user acquisition rate is good and indicates that marketing efforts are effective, high user retention helps measure the overall quality of your product.

-To supplement user retention, you need to keep an eye on another metric called user churn.
-User churn measures the number of people who stop engaging with an app or another product after initial use.
+User churn is a metric that measures the number of people who stop engaging with an app or another product after initial use.
 This could include users who have simply ceased to use the app or removed it from their devices.

 If your app is experiencing a high churn rate, you may need to take certain steps to improve the user experience or marketing to keep users engaged.
 Otherwise, you may be spending too much on user acquisition when you need to focus more on retaining users.